d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 ..
 Definitions and references
 ..
 Following file specifications
 ..
 Loading buffers
+..
+Using templates for creating new modules
+..
+Displaying predicate documentation
 The Prolog top-level
 ..
 Multiple top-levels
 ..
 Top-level history